Per Anger: Career

+After graduating from university in November 1939, Anger was drafted into the Army.
+Soon afterwards, the Ministry for Foreign Affairs offered him a trainee position at the Swedish legation in Berlin, which he began in January 1940.
 Anger was assigned to the trade department, but after the legation received information about an impending Nazi attack on Norway and Denmark, he became involved in relaying intelligence to Stockholm.
 In June 1941, he returned to Stockholm, where he worked on trade relations between Sweden and Hungary.
-In November 1942, he was sent to Budapest as Second Secretary at the Swedish legation.
+In November 1942, he was sent to Budapest as second secretary at the Swedish legation.

 After Germany invaded Hungary on 19 March 1944, Anger became involved in efforts to aid Hungarian Jews.
 Anger originated the idea of issuing Swedish provisional passports and special certificates to protect Jews from internment and deportation.
 Seven hundred of these documents were issued initially.
 Although the legality of the documents was doubtful, the Hungarian government agreed to recognize their bearers as Swedish citizens.
 On 9 July, Raoul Wallenberg arrived in Budapest.
 He immediately extended Anger's initiative, introducing colorful protective passes (Schutzpasse) and creating "safe houses" throughout the city.
 Anger and Wallenberg worked together, often literally snatching people from transports and death marches.
 After the Soviets invaded in January 1945, both Anger and Wallenberg were taken into custody.
 Anger was released three months later, but Wallenberg never emerged again, becoming one of the 20th century's most famous missing persons.

-After the war, Anger served in numerous diplomatic posts in Egypt, Ethiopia, France, Austria and the United States.
-He later became head of Sweden's international aid program and served as ambassador to Australia, Canada and the Bahamas.
+After the war, Anger served as acting second secretary at the Ministry for Foreign Affairs in 1945, second legation secretary in Cairo in 1946, and chargé d'affaires ad interim in Addis Ababa in 1946.
+He returned as second legation secretary in Cairo in 1948 and also served as second secretary at the Ministry for Foreign Affairs the same year, before becoming first secretary there in 1949.
+He was first legation secretary in Paris in 1953, in Vienna in 1955, and legation counsellor there in 1957.
+He then served as Head of Department at the Ministry for Foreign Affairs in 1957 and was appointed consul general in San Francisco in 1961.

+In 1966, he was appointed Foreign Affairs Councillor and Head of the Department for International Aid Affairs at the Ministry for Foreign Affairs, a post he held until 1969.
+He served as ambassador to Canberra from 1970 to 1975, worked at the Ministry for Foreign Affairs from 1975 to 1976, and was ambassador to Ottawa from 1976 to 1979, with concurrent accreditation to Nassau, Bahamas, from 1978.
+He chaired the board of the Swedish Raoul Wallenberg Association from 1979 and served as its president from 1988 to 1995.

 Throughout his post-war career, Anger led efforts to learn what happened to Wallenberg, even meeting personally with Soviet General Secretary Mikhail Gorbachev in the 1980s.
 In 2000, the Russian government finally acknowledged that Wallenberg and his driver died in Soviet custody in 1947, although the exact circumstances of their deaths remain unclear.